At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - When the partner dashboard displays new installs check if they appear in the AppsFlyer dashboard under the partner's media source name.

 - In the Overview dashboard, drill down to the campaign level, by selecting the partner in the Media Source Filter, to check that the install appears under the correct campaign name.
+Allow up to 30 minutes for the install to appear in the dashboard.

 - If necessary, continue to drill down to check the adset and single ad levels.